quality-attributes/datasets/README.md

 ## Test Set

-Based upon the study:
+Based upon the book:

-> Slankas, J. and Williams, L. (2013) Automated extraction of non-functional requirements in available documentation.
-1st International Workshop on Natural Language Analysis in Software Engineering (NaturaLiSE), San Francisco, CA, 2013, pp. 9-16.
-> doi: 10.1109/NAturaLiSE.2013.6611715

-This project tests the classification models using a subset of the examples categorized by the [NFRLocator project](https://github.com/RealsearchGroup/NFRLocator), described in the paper.
-Only the datasets with syntactically structured requirements were collected, which involves the following projects:
-- CCHIT Certified 2011 Ambulatory EHR Criteria 20110517 - parsed.json
+> Miller, Roxanne E., 2009, _The Quest for Software Requirements_, MavenMark Books, Milwaukee, WI

+40 different non-functional requirements associated to quality attributes where collected.
+From the following categories (matching the ones included in the training).

+- Access Security
+- Availability
+- Usability
+- Maintainability
-- LACountyEHR_Requirements - parsed.json
+- Scalability

 ## Validation Set